emmercm/www/src/blog/_homebrew-casks.md

 ## Uninstallation

-To uninstall cask-provided applications, run:
+To uninstall all applications provided by the cask, run:

 ```shell
 brew uninstall corretto@24.0.2.12.1
 ```

-To delete the local tap and all copied casks, run:
+To delete the local tap and all cask files, run:

 ```shell
 brew untap homebrew/local